Why Covenant Care?

 Demonstrates understanding of medical and terminal illness,

-Participates in the bi-weekly IDG meeting and acts as a
+Participates in the IDG and acts as a support/resource person to

-Documentation must reflect and support the care plan.
-The care
+Documentation reflects and supports the care plan.
+The care plan

-plan is updated as changes occur to the patient's condition in a
+is updated as changes occur to the patients condition in a timely

-timely manner and communicated to other members of the team via
+manner and communicated to other members of the team via IDG.

-Serves as liaison to community health, welfare, and social
+Serves as liaison to community churches, clergy, and religious

-agencies and makes referrals to appropriate agencies on behalf of
+organizations and makes referrals to appropriate organizations on

 Possesses thorough understanding of contract care to provide